-- Roast the pork tenderloin until the thermometer reads 145 degrees.
+- Roast the pork tenderloin until the thermometer reads 145 degrees F.

-- Remove the pork tenderloin from the oven and tent with foil.
+- Remove the pork tenderloin from the oven and tent loosely with foil.

 - Let rest for 10 minutes.
 This keeps the juice inside the pork tenderloin.

-- Place bacon-wrapped tenderloin on cutting board and slice into 1-inch slices.
+- Place bacon-wrapped tenderloin on a cutting board and slice into 1-inch slices.

-Be sure to follow my three tips for perfectly roasted pork tenderloin and you are sure to have a meal that will impress the toughest critics.
+Be sure to follow these three tips for perfectly roasted pork tenderloin and you are sure to have a meal that will impress the toughest critics.